Business Process Management

-Today, all of your business processes are known by employees who perform various functions in different departments.
+Today, your business workflow is known by employees who perform various functions in different departments.
 Your processes are an invaluable asset for your organization.
 Yet every day, your employees go home at night taking this knowledge with them.
 When they call in sick, or resign, or get promoted, who takes over their responsibilities?
 And, most importantly, do their replacements know what to do?

 Even worse, are you paying your employees to do mundane tasks?
-An employee’s value is not in performing repetitive tasks, but in making decisions that cannot be automated.
+An employee's value is not in performing repetitive tasks, but in making decisions that cannot be automated.
 Why then do we pay to have people do the same thing every day?
-Sure, not all tasks can be fully automated, but the more that are automated, the more productive your staff will be.
+Sure, not all tasks can be fully automated, but when you have a defined document management workflow, your staff will be much more productive.

 What is Business Process Management?
 It is taking the time to understand your business processes so you can determine what the right processes should be.

 Just because an organization has been following the same process for years does not mean it is an efficient process.
 BPM first analyzes what the current business processes are, the as-is state.
 The next step is to determine what the optimal processes should be, the to-be state.
 Once you have identified, mapped and streamlined your processes, you can then automate the workflow to eliminate the steps that previously required staff.
 This is the power of BPM and Workflow process automation.

 If you choose to automate workflow process with your document management system, this involves identifying the documents as well as the steps for each individual process.
 In our invoice example, we might add processes where the department requesting the original purchase submits a purchase request.
 The system might review the request to determine if it is within budget, or has an approved vendor.

 If everything satisfies the defined rules, the purchase request could be automatically approved and a purchase order could be generated.
 If something is outside of the automatic approval rules, the purchase request could automatically be routed to a higher level person for approval.
 Once that person approves or declines the request, the next automated step in the process can take place.